rasrobo/BryanHarrisScripts.github.io/README.md

 ![DALL·E 2024-01-20 15 05 37 - Create a visual representation of the architecture for a script visualization tool using 2D images and 24-blocks, each representing 5 minutes of scrip](https://github.com/BryanHarrisScripts/BryanHarrisScripts.github.io/assets/91784044/c2c52ccc-692a-4cbe-bcf8-8d966c5932f0)

-## OpenStorytelling: Elevating Scriptwriting in the Digital Age
+## OpenStory: Elevating Scriptwriting in the Digital Age

 OpenStorytelling.com is a unique platform revolutionizing scriptwriting by integrating smart technology.
 It simplifies the process, turning scripts into visual scenes and enabling collaborative storytelling.
 With a focus on AI, the platform enhances scripts and opens new digital revenue opportunities for writers.
 It's not just a concept but a working prototype, giving unseen scripts a chance to become visual, valuable digital assets.
 OpenStorytelling embodies the future of scriptwriting, where every story and voice finds its screen and audience.

-## Future Vision for OpenStorytelling.com
+## Future Vision for OpenStory

 #### Embracing Modern Technologies and Trends
 - **Micropayments**: Integration of micropayment systems could offer new ways for writers to monetize their work, providing direct income for each view or download.